arunsrin/arunsrin.mkdocs/home/games/xboxone.md

   - **Far Cry 5** - Probably my favourite game on the console so far.
 Amazing open world, supports a lot of play styles, nice co-op AI partners.

+  - Far Cry 4 - Almost as good as 5.
+Better story as well.

   - **Rayman Legends** - My kids love this.
 Exquisite level design & music.